 The winding roads down lead to the world famous Charles Bridge, with over 30 statues of saints and religious rituals.
 The bridge was once designed to persuade people to go back to church.
 It can be quite crowded.
 If you'd like to enjoy some quiet time on the bridge, get there just after sunrise or just before sunset.
 The light will be magnificent.

 Shopping and beer

-In the hip and upcoming neighborhood of Vinohrady you'll find some great small shops and boutiques.
+In the hip and upcoming neighbourhood of Vinohrady you'll find some great small shops and boutiques.
 One of the most cutting edge new initiatives is Pavilon, set in an old covered market.
 But where once merchants sold their meat, vegetables and fruit, now the trendiest designers display their goods.
 You'll find furniture and accessories by Hansen, Desalto and Zeitraum at Pavilon.
-Make sure to take a peek at Modernist to see the lastest Czech concept designs and have a glass of wine at the center bar La Boheme.
+Make sure to take a peek at Modernist to see the latest Czech concept designs and have a glass of wine at the centre bar La Boheme.

 Dinner at Sahara Café

 After your Prague beer experience, you will either feel like taking a long nap or grabbing a bite to eat.
 To have some great food, you just have to cross the street to Sahara Café.
 This place came highly recommended to me by a friend of mine who lives in Brno and often has dinner at this place when she's in Prague.
 She spoke highly of the tapas in this restaurant and she wasn't exaggerating.
 On the menu, you'll find a mix of Spanish, Turkish and Moroccan tapas that for some reason match wonderfully with the Czech chardonnay on the wine list.

 Day two in Prague